CC Travels: The Ocean Club, Bahamas

 WHY WE STAYED AT THE OCEAN CLUB

 Several people asked how we selected this resort, as there are so many great options on Nassau.
-We actually chose it because it was one of the only options!
+We ironically chose it (last year) because it was one of the only options!
 We were celebrating a big birthday for my husband, so we decided to travel with our best friends from California.
 We both are families of 4 people and we wanted to find a place that had either villas or suites where we had a shared common space so the grown ups could hang out after the kids went to bed.
 We decided to take this trip somewhat last minute and many places were already booked.
 My friend ended up finding adjoining rooms - a standard room + a suite - at this property, which was exactly what we needed.
 I'm so glad it worked out, because this resort is truly specular!

 (a courtyard between rooms)